-The decision to fund a drug depends on Pharmac’s assessment of three broad assessment areas: clinical, economic and commercial.
+The decision to fund a drug depends on Pharmac’s assessment of three broad assessment areas.
+These are clinical, economic and commercial.
 This includes the answers to questions such as: Are there alternatives?
 How big a population will it treat?
 What is the opportunity cost?

-Having health insurance that provides non-Pharmac cover can be beneficial when Medsafe has approved the drug as safe, but Pharmac does not provide funding.
-This can occur because the agency deems the drug too costly or when there is uncertainty about the drug’s effectiveness – if the drug is new, long-term data has yet to be accumulated.
+Having health insurance that provides non-Pharmac cover can be beneficial when Medsafe has approved the drug as safe, but Pharmac won’t provide funding.
+This can occur because the agency deems the drug too costly or when there is uncertainty about the drug’s effectiveness.
+If the drug is new, long-term data has yet to be accumulated.

 Keytruda® (Pemrolizumab) is a biologic drug used to treat terminal melanoma patients.
-It was approved by Medsafe in September last year, however is not funded by Pharmac and can cost upward of $200,000 for a year’s treatment.
+It was approved by Medsafe in September last year, however is not funded by Pharmac in New Zealand and can cost upward of $200,000 for a year’s treatment.

-Ultimate Health Max™ by Nib provides cover for non-Pharmac funded drugs that are Medsafe approved for treatment in a Private Hospital, and in October last year we upgraded the product to include non-Pharmac funded drugs for treatment at home (for up to six months after admission).
-With Nib’s Ultimate Health Max you’ll have peace-of-mind with guaranteed wording, which means you know exactly what you are covered for when it’s time to claim.
+Ultimate Health Max™ by Nib provides cover for non-Pharmac funded drugs that are Medsafe approved for treatment in a Private Hospital.
+In October last year, they upgraded the product to include non-Pharmac funded drugs for treatment at home (for up to six months after admission).
+With Nib’s Ultimate Health Max you’ll have peace-of-mind with guaranteed wording.
+This means you know exactly what you are covered for when it’s time to claim.

 If you’d like a quote for health insurance, send us a message and we can help you look over your options.